3.5 Traineeships and apprenticeships

 In the field of state administration, special quotas for trainees were adopted in the ‘Joint Staff Plan for State Administration Bodies’ (Skupni kadrovski načrt organov državne uprave za leti 2016 in 2017).
 Under this plan, state authorities could accept only 1–2% of all trainees every year.
 The recruitment of trainees is simplified (there are no longer special requirements for certain job posts), and work experience is no longer required (or student work experiences are taken into account).

 In the past decade, several programmes/projects were implemented by the MDDSZ to support the inclusion of young people into the labour market.
 One of them was ‘Training of Candidates for Graduation at the Workplace and Subsidy for Employment of Graduates/Candidates for Graduation - Activate and Employ Yourself!’
 (Usposabljanje absolventov na delovnem mestu in subvencija za zaposlitev diplomantov / absolvent – aktiviraj in zaposli se!), which was implemented from 2009 to 2012.
 According to the MDDSZ (2016), the ‘program provided reimbursement of expenses for employers who employed a young graduate which was previously, before graduation, involved in training for a job position in the same company.
 This measure was developed in cooperation with the Student organisation of Slovenia’ but approved and implemented by the Ministry of Labour, Family and Social Affairs.
 Under this programme, 600 young people were enrolled in a job training programme and were subsequently employed.
 Two of the most recent and ongoing programmes that support inclusion of young people into the labour market through offering trainings are 'Non-formal education and training for young people' (Neformalno izobraževanje in usposabljanje za mlade) and 'I'm training 2020: On-the-job training – young people' (Usposabljam.se 2020: Usposabljanje na delovnem mestu – mladi).
-The first one focuses on acquiring vocational knowledge and skills for better employability of young people, while the second one offers on-the-job training which increases young person's chances of employment within the same or another employer.
+The first one focuses on acquiring vocational knowledge and skills for better employability of young people, while the second one offers on-the-job training which increases young person's chances of employment.
 Both programmes are implemented by the ESS.

-In 2016, a new traineeship programme for young people without work experience was implemented.
+In 2016, a new traineeship programme for young people without work experience was implemented from ESS.
 The programme provided paid traineeships for young people under the age of 30 who completed a degree in law, economics, veterinary science, food technology or livestock production.
 Total amount of 142,479 EUR was provided for the programme in 2016, 666,254 EUR in 2017 and 445,876 EUR in 2018.
 The programme allowed young people to achieve regular employment and higher social security, receive training for independent work under the expert guidance of a mentor, undergo proficiency examinations and acquire practical knowledge and work experience, with which young people can improve their employment opportunities.
 The traineeship typically lasts 10 months.
 In 2019, 2020 and 2021 the ESS is involved in the EU project 'YFEJ – Your first EURES job' (Tvoja prva zaposlitev EURES), which is in 95% financed by the EU.
 The purpose of the project is to offer help to young people (between 18 and 35 years old) with finding a job, traineeship or apprenticeship in one of the EU countries, Iceland or Norway.

 ‘Initial vocational education and training (IVET)' in Slovenia has very limited provision for apprenticeship training.
 The vast majority of IVET is school-based, with some work-based elements’ (see The European Trade Union Confederatio’s paper: European quality framework for apprenticeships (2016)).
 The basis for the regulatory framework for apprenticeship training in Slovenia until 2017 was the Vocational Education Act (Zakon o poklicnem in strokovnem izobraževanju) of 2006, although the Act does not provide a specific definition of apprenticeship.
 According to Article 2, one of its aims is to provide the knowledge, skills and vocational competences required to carry out an occupation and access further education.
 In 2017, the Apprenticehip Act was adopted (Zakon o vajeništvu), which regulates apprenticeships as a form of education in secondary vocational education and in programs of further vocational and professional education.
 The Act defines apprenticeship as a ' form of education, [where] at least 50 percent of the educational program is carried out as practical training with work at the employer, and at least 40 percent of the educational program is carried out by the school, including all general subjects of the educational programme'.